afmdiazh/Chess-Dot-Py/README.md

 ## Features

-With this tool we can easily access any player's profile and see the leaderboard of any game-mode The interface is divided in sections:
+With this tool we can easily access any player's profile and see the leaderboard of any game-mode.

+The interface is divided in sections:

 - Player: